NATURE RESOURCE CENTER

 (1 hour)

 This webinar features four inspiring programs in Minnesota that bring young people and older people together.
 Learn how nature-based intergenerational programming provides a range of physical, mental, social, and educational benefits as well as how those interactions promote environmental stewardship and strengthen community ties.
-Joelle Hoeft moderates ways that nature can bridge generations and help build thriving, connected communities.
+Joelle Hoeft moderates a discussion on ways nature can bridge generations and help build thriving, connected communities.

 Watch the recording >>